-- 4.1 Upholds the values contained in the Canadian Nurses Association (CAN) Code of Ethics for Registered Nurses, namely:
+- 4.1 Upholds the values contained in the Canadian Nurses Association (CNA) Code of Ethics for Registered Nurses, namely:

 - Safe, competent, and ethical care

 - Health and well-being

 - Choice

 - Dignity

 - Confidentiality

 - Justice

 - Accountability

 - Quality practice environments

 - 4.2 Demonstrates respect for patients, families, co-workers, students, and instructor.

 - 4.2.1 Is non-judgmental, respectful, and willing to see things from another's viewpoint (patient, family, staff, and peers.)

 - 4.3 Maintains strict confidentiality of patient and family information.

 - 4.3.1 Maintains confidentiality when discussing other nursing practices.

-Standard #5: Provision of Service to the Public

-Provides nursing services and collaborates with other members of the health care team in providing health care service.
+Standard #5:Provision of Service in the Public InterestProvides nursing services and collaborates with other members of the health care team in providing health care services.